HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/0_superseded/installation_v0_old_links.rst

 It is recommended to install DEM in a dedicated ``Conda`` environment to ensure that all dependencies are available in compatible versions (see the steps below).

 To run optimisation studies, a solver must be installed before installing DEM.
 If only simulations are required, no solver installation is necessary.
-Optimisation in DEM is implemented using the |Calliope_link| framework, and any solver listed on the `Calliope documentation page <https://calliope.readthedocs.io/en/stable/user/installation.html>`_ can be used.
+Optimisation in DEM is implemented using the `Calliope <https://calliope.readthedocs.io/en/stable/index.html>`_ framework, and any solver listed on the `Calliope documentation page <https://calliope.readthedocs.io/en/stable/user/installation.html>`_ can be used.

 .. note::
   DEM has been tested on Windows with `Calliope v0.6.8 <https://calliope.readthedocs.io/en/v0.6.8/index.html>`_ in combination with the `Gurobi <https://www.gurobi.com/>`_ solver.